tgc-bot/FourAcesContracts/Membership.md

 penalty.
 This penalty will be allowed a ‘grace’ period, of three games, per week.
 If the player does not exceed a missed-game count of three per week, then their count is reset on the next week.
-If the player does exceed three games per week, they shall be fined a cumulative penalty.
+If the player does exceed three games per week, they SHALL be fined a cumulative penalty.
 As shown:

   - On the third game missed, the penalty is at 150 chips and is the